pschafran/pschafran.github.io/_posts/2024-04-30-hornwort-genomes.markdown

 <p>Run <code>renameGTF_Phytozome.py</code> with <code>--bad-genes bad_genes.lst</code>.
 It will add <code>pseudo=true</code> to the GTF file to mark broken genes in <a href ="https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/">NCBI style</a>.</p>
 <br>
 <b>Create primary transcript file</b>
+<p>This creates a new file with the longest transcript for each gene.
+Only works assuming sequence IDs end in ".t<i>n</i>" and everything preceeding is a unique gene ID.
+Depending on the gene prediction software, ".t1" transcripts may be decided as the transcript with the highest support.
+However, we found that using only ".t1" transcripts as the primary transcripts created a decrease in complete BUSCOs of several percentage points, whereas using the longest transcripts did not have this effect.</p>

 ```shell
 removeAlternativeTranscripts.py braker.faa